-Family Law Representation in Salt Lake City, Utah
+Family Law Firm in Salt Lake City, Utah

-Our Utah family law attorney knows you must be well informed to make important decisions.
-Legal family issues affect every aspect of our lives including emotional health, happiness and stability.
-You deserve compassion, responsiveness and direct, insightful communication every step of the way during this difficult time.
+Legal family issues affect every aspect of our lives including emotional health, happiness, and stability.
+You deserve compassion, responsiveness, and direct, insightful communication every step of the way during this difficult time.
+Our Utah family law attorneys know you must be well informed to make important decisions.
 We are fast, our consultation is free, and we will work to get you results.

-Divorce and all legal issues associated with this pivotal life event can be resolved through negotiation, mediation and dynamic representation in trial.
-Legal elements connected to divorce include custody, visitation and asset and property division.
+Divorce and all legal issues associated with this pivotal life event can be resolved through negotiation, mediation, and dynamic representation in the trial.
+Legal elements connected to divorce include custody, visitation, and asset and property division.
 We have over 190 years of combined legal experience helping people through this stage in their life, as well as the compassion and responsiveness to effectively deal with your personal family law issues.

-Your best legal support will come from a Salt Lake City family law attorney who has open communication with you and helps you to make important decisions with the information and insight you need.
+Your best legal support will come from a Family Law Attorney near Salt Lake City who has open communication with you and helps you to make important decisions with the information and insight you need.
 We can help you with a number of issues related to family law including, but not limited to:

 - Asset and property division is a fair and just distribution of marital property and debts.

 - Child Custody includes disputed cases.
-In sole physical custody the most able parent, best equipped to provide a safe, stable and healthy environment is selected.
+In sole physical custody the ablest parent, best equipped to provide a safe, stable, and healthy environment is selected.
 Visitation can be a part of this to help the noncustodial parent continue a relationship with the child.

 - Shared custody means that both parents demonstrate the ability to cooperate and communicate in sharing responsibility for a child.